emberjs/rfcs/0000-ember-data-partial-record-loading.md

 # Detailed design

-The basic idea of an implementation of partial record loading is to:
+The basic idea of the implementation of partial record loading is to:

 * save a list of loaded attributes when a record is populated
 * mark the record as partially loaded or fully loaded